Gum Disease / Periodontitis

 Of course, we use local anesthetics during any of these gum treatments to minimize your discomfort during the procedure.
 We often prescribe antiseptic mouth rinses for use before the treatments and during recovery.
 For your peace of mind, we also have nitrous oxide, which you might have heard of as “laughing gas” available to help you relax during procedures.

 Remember that preventive care is your best gum treatment.
-Call us for a complete consultation to plan the best way to restore and maintain your oral health.
+Contact Dinka Dental for a complete consultation to plan the best way to restore and maintain your oral health.